vespa-engine/documentation/en/tutorials/models-hot-swap.md

    Further, while the models rely on user events coming from some tracking system, the model-agnostic fields may come from some database.
    Decoupling operations relying on each data source can eliminate coordination issues.
-4. **Cleanup** - news articles might be deleted and users might opt out of the system.
+4. **Cleanup**: News articles might be deleted and users might opt out of the system.
    Our system should not rely on or recommend stale data, hence obsolete entities should be removed.
    Assuming news articles and users aren't deleted from Vespa in real time, we need a way to remove the obsolete users and articles from the application.